Southern 500: Original run on Labor Day Weekend

-2005–2013: Mother's Day weekend
+Loss of Labor Day weekend

 Starting in 2005, Darlington was forced to contract down to one race per year.
 Officials replaced Darlington's two Cup Series events with one 500-mile race.
 The event's traditional moniker "Southern 500" was dropped for the time being.
 The race was situated on the Saturday of Mother's Day weekend in mid-May.
 Mother's Day weekend was a date that had been mostly avoided by NASCAR in recent decades.
 The Nashville 420 had used the Saturday of Mother's Day weekend for a time until it was discontinued in 1984.
 Moving the Darlington race to May loosely mimicked the period in which the spring race, once known as the Rebel 500, was held on or around Confederate Memorial Day.

 Dodge, which had been sponsoring Darlington's spring race at that point, took over sponsorship of the 500-mile race in May.
 The title of the race was based on various Dodge models including the Charger, Challenger, and Avenger.
-The race would be held under-the-lights and proved to be well-attended.
+The race would be held under the lights and proved to be well-attended.

 Without a title sponsor after 2008, the race re-adopted the moniker of "Southern 500".
 Track officials and fans were anxious to revive the traditional name.
 GoDaddy was signed as presenting sponsor, and it became known as the Southern 500 presented by GoDaddy.com.
 The race was then sponsored by Showtime Networks from 2010 to 2011, and Bojangles' from 2012 to 2019.

 While enjoying renewed success in attendance and popularity in May, there was still desire by some fans, media, and others to move the race back to its traditional Labor Day date.
 Especially after replacement races (Fontana and Atlanta) failed to gain any foothold on the desirable Labor Day weekend holiday slot.
 Bruton Smith, CEO of Speedway Motorsports even offered to buy the Darlington track to return it to Labor Day weekend and "get it back where it belongs".

-2014: April

 In 2014, the race switched dates with the spring Kansas race, and ran in the second weekend in April.
-This change, like the one ten years earlier, would only last a year.
-The 2014 race was still run at night, whereas the Kansas race on that date had been run during the afternoon.